tepiddust/loko-cleaner/README.md

 Have you ever tried to import a CSV file or a JSON list of objects into, for example, an SQL based database?
 How many times have you seen the "Cannot insert the value NULL into column 'column_name'"?
 With this extension you can clean and sanitize data before the database import

 # :wrench: How does it work?
-loko-cleaner deep dive into any input list, with heterogeneous or non-heterogeneous values.
+loko-cleaner deep dives into any input list, with heterogeneous or non-heterogeneous values.
 It searches for duplicates and keeps only the first occurrence.
 It also can search for None or empty values that can be replaced with any custom value

 ### Configuration
 The switch ***Output as a list*** allows user to output cleaned data inside a single list, instead of iterating through each output value.